matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 Resulting in the shared session key K.

 To complete the authentication we need to prove to the server that the session key K is the same.
-*note that this proof is directly lifted from the [SRP spec](http://srp.stanford.edu/design.html), another proof can be possible as well.*

 The client calculates: